dairycultist/NoMoreWandering/README.md

 getting iron tools should be a _big achievement_

+tank u uncleacid for the cherry textures :3

 ## World

 Literally only one biome (plains but with trees added), no more variation, no more exploring :3